 6. Choose eco-friendly tree decorations

 Most tree decorations are made from plastic and are not biodegradable.
-Though some decorations might stay in your family for years, many of them will will find their way to landfill sooner or later when they are broken or no longer trendy.
+Though some decorations might stay in your family for years, many of them will find their way to landfill sooner or later when they are broken or no longer trendy.

 Luckily, there is a huge variety of wood, bamboo, and paper decorations available for you to buy, not to mention the opportunity to craft some unique tree decorations with your family from recycled materials.
 One great idea we have seen is paper tinsel, so get creative and keep your tree green!